freenas/freenas-docs/userguide/plugins.rst

 In the example shown in
 :numref:`Figure %s <deleting_installed_plugin_fig>`,
 Quasselcore has been installed and the :guilabel:`Delete` button has been clicked.
-A pop-up message asks the user if they are sure that they want to delete. **This is the only warning.** The plugin and the associated jail are permanently deleted when :guilabel:`Confirm` is set and :guilabel:`Delete` is clicked.
+A pop-up message asks for verification that the plugin is to be deleted. **This is the only warning.** The plugin and the associated jail are permanently deleted when :guilabel:`Confirm` is set and :guilabel:`Delete` is clicked.

 .. _deleting_installed_plugin_fig: